Madness of March 2026

 2017 South Carolina (lost in semis)

-In 10 of the last 11 years, a team seeded 7th or worse has reached the Final Four (did not happen in 2019).
+In 10 of the last 12 years, a team seeded 7th or worse has reached the Final Four (did not happen in 2019 and 2025).

 Four No. 5 seeds have made the final game, but No. 5 seeds have never won the national championship.